Exploring the Visual Cultures of India Through its Art, Performance and Ritual

 Jaipur…Holi begins.

-The Zenana built from red and pink sandstone, the Hawa Mahal (1799) was built by Maharaja Sawai Jai Singh, founder of Jaipur displays here the five-floor honeycomb exterior and 953 small windows called Jharokhas decorated with intricate latticework that was constructed to allow royal ladies to observe everyday life and festivals celebrated in the street below without being seen.
+Built from red and pink sandstone, the Hawa Mahal (1799) was commissioned by Maharaja Sawai Jai Singh, the founder of Jaipur.
+Its five-story honeycomb façade featured 953 small windows, or jharokhas, decorated with intricate latticework.
+This design allowed the royal women of the zenana to observe daily life and street festivals below without being seen.

 Entering the City Palace in Jaipur.